EduardoPOA/Selenium_Hook_Intelligence_With_Sikuli/README.md

 -Asserts inside of methods.
 -Choose 3 kind of web browsers to execute your automation.
 -Edit your Hooks for each signature.
+-Invoke sikuli to use automation with png or jpg images